ianthropos88/Wave_Loading_Analysis/README.md

 # Load the Data with ODBC ⚖

-Because the resources provided by AWS cloud for Microsoft are limited, I would suggest to load the data with ODBC.
+Because the company database system is managed by AWS and the resources provided by AWS cloud for Microsoft are limited, I would suggest to load the data with ODBC.

 **Capabilities Supported**
 - Import